OpenAI, Sam Altman, and Microsoft drama: What you need to know

 - Now £133

-Last Friday, the board of OpenAI, the powerful company behind ChatGPT virtual chatbot, announcing it was ousting the influential co-founder and CEO Sam Altman, citing a desire for a change in direction to pull back on the breakneck pace of AI development, to ensure greater responsibility moving forward.
-Mira Murati, the company’s chief technology officer, was announced as successor.
+Last Friday, the board of OpenAI, the powerful company behind the ChatGPT virtual chatbot, announced it was ousting the influential co-founder and CEO Sam Altman, essentially citing a desire for a change in direction to pull back on the breakneck pace of AI development, to ensure greater responsibility moving forward.
+Mira Murati, the company’s chief technology officer, was announced as interim successor.

 “OpenAI was deliberately structured to advance our mission: to ensure that artificial general intelligence benefits all humanity.
 The board remains fully committed to serving this mission,” the board said in a statement.